History of Ohio: Great Depression, World War II and the Cold War (1929–1999)

-Ohioans have supported movie making.
 Five Academy Award-winning films of the late 20th century were partly produced in the state, including The Deer Hunter, Rain Man, Silence of the Lambs, Terms of Endearment, and Traffic.
+In 1995, the Rock 'n Roll Hall of Fame museum opened in Cleveland, commemorating Ohio's contributory past to the art, including being the location of the first live rock 'n roll concert in 1952.
+Also in 1995, the Dayton Agreement ending the Bosnian War was signed at Wright-Patterson Air Force Base.